 Doing the horse pose is simple, but it requires a number of steps.
 It’s important that you make sure you’re doing each step correctly,

 Step 1: Start by Separating Your Feet

 Horse pose is done with your feet set apart.
-That said, the beginning of this exercise requires you to stand with your feet apart at shoulder width.
+That said, the beginning of this exercise requires you to stand on your Yoga Strong Mat with your feet apart at shoulder width.
 Then, slightly bend your knees and, while engaging your belly, roll your shoulders up, back, and down.